 What’s the Weight Loss Takeaway for You?

 This study is also consistent with science that shows that a high-carb diet can cause you to overeat because carbohydrates raise blood sugar too high, too quickly.
-Then, your pancreas has to release more insulin to bring your blood sugar back down, causing sugar levels to fall too low—which leads to more sugar cravings, overeating and weight gain.
+Then, your pancreas has to release more insulin to bring your blood sugar back down, causing sugar levels to fall too low—which leads to more sugar cravings, overeating, and weight gain.

 To move your diet—and your weight—in the right direction you want to limit your sugar and carbohydrate intake.
 Getting less than 50% of your calories from carbs, with the remainder from healthy fats and proteins, is a step in the right direction.
 Then, to take off the pounds, you want to curb your carbs even further, to 30-35% (or less) of your daily calories.
+Plus, for the best weight loss results you want to limit calories and exercise regularly.

 Now it’s your turn: Have you found that a low-carb diet helped with weight loss?